philipturner/molecular-renderer/Documentation/HDL.md

 Replace { EntityType }
 ```

 Replace all entities in the selected volume with a new entity.
-In the future, there may be an option to specify which atoms to preserve.
-The default is all non-empty atoms and bond connectors.

-Instead of a dedicated keyword for cutting empty volumes, specify `Replace { .empty }`.
-Atoms deleted with a `Replace` cannot be restored by a subsequent `Replace`.
-The only method for filling in this geometry is creating a `Solid`, copying a separate piece of geometry that fills the void.
+To delete atoms, use `Replace { .empty }`.
+Removed atoms cannot be restored by a subsequent `Replace`.
+To fill in the geometry again, create a `Solid`.
+Then, copy a separate piece of geometry that fills the void.

 ## Tips